The Shallow Radicalism of the She’s Gotta Have It Finale

-At first blush, the lead of She’s Gotta Have It, Spike Lee’s reimagining of his 1986 film of the same name, Nola Darling, seems like the perfect black female character for this point in history.
+At first blush, Nola Darling, the lead of She’s Gotta Have It, Spike Lee’s reimagining of his 1986 film of the same name, seems like the perfect black female character for this point in history.
 She’s unapologetically queer, describing herself as “pansexual polyamorous” to her therapist while saying in the same breath she doesn’t believe in labels.
 She’s an artist who is emotionally messy and self-absorbed in ways black women rarely have the space to be in public or private.
 She boldly communicates political musings in fourth-wall breaking monologues about Black Lives Matter and the gentrification of Fort Greene, the Brooklyn neighborhood she’s called home since birth.

 Yet despite all the promise Nola (played by the gorgeous and effervescent DeWanda Wise) holds on paper, she grates more than she entertains.
 Many of the issues I had with the series — the insincere handling of female friendship, the questionable framing of Nola’s sexual life and identity, and the jarring stylistic quirk of displaying album covers after a song ends — were easy to identify early on.
 But it took until the finale, which centers on a particularly fraught Thanksgiving dinner Nola hosts, for the root of my umbrage with the series become clear: its sloppy characterization and shallow radicalism.